 Most of these bugs, like any other insect, are harmless.
-However, there are still not welcome inside your home.
+However, they are still not welcome inside your home.
 The last thing you want to worry about at night before you hit your bed is that some tiny creature is paying an unexpected visit.

 moths are nocturnal and harmless